meredithspalmer/NatGeo-AI/MegaDetector.md

 Apple's Boot Camp allows you to install Windows alongside macOS; this is a lot faster than running a virtual machine (see below).
 This program comes on your Mac free of charge.
 You will need to back up your Mac, have sufficient space on your hard drive to install Windows, and purchase a Windows license to use.
 However, only one operating system can run at a time, so you'll have to restart your Mac to switch between macOS and Windows.

-More instructions on setting up your hard drive using Boot Camp can be found [here] (XXX).
+More instructions on setting up your hard drive using Boot Camp can be found [here](https://support.apple.com/en-us/HT201468).

 - Use **Wine** to run individual Windows programs

 [Wine](https://www.winehq.org/) is a compatability layer that allows Windows applications to run on other operating systems, which is a fancy way of saying that instead of booting up an entire new OS or creating a virtual machine, you can run individual applications from your macOS.
 This option does not require purchasing a Windows license.
 Once you install Wine, you can right-click on the .exe file for Timelapse and select 'Open With > Wine' to fire up the program.

-More instructions on how to use Wine can be found [here]([XXX](https://macexpertguide.com/run-windows-applications-on-a-mac-with-wine/)); you can download the latest version of Wine [here](https://wiki.winehq.org/Download).
+More instructions on how to use Wine can be found [here](https://macexpertguide.com/run-windows-applications-on-a-mac-with-wine/); you can download the latest version of Wine [here](https://wiki.winehq.org/Download).

 However, **Wine does not run on macOS versions >12.5**; if your Mac is up-to-date, then this solution **will not work**.

-- Create a virtual machine using **Parallels**, **VWMWare Fusion**, or **VirtualBox**.
+- Create a virtual machine

-A virtual machine is
+Virtualization programs like **Parallels** or **VirtualBox** create a Virtual Machine that mimics the hardware of a Windows PC.
+This allows you to run Windows programs alongside Mac programs without rebooting.
+However, as both operating systems are running at the same time, this option can be a little slow, along with taking put a lot of memory and storage space.

+There are a number of different virtualization options to choose from, including:
+   - [Parallels](https://www.parallels.com/products/desktop/welcome-trial/): Easy to use, up to date with current Mac versions, but costly; however, you can get a free two-week trial to test it out!
+   - [VWMWare Fusion](https://www.vmware.com/products/fusion/fusion-evaluation.html): Free for personal use, but hasn't been update in a while (may run into compatibility issues with newer macOS); less user-friendly than Parallels
+   - [VirtualBox](https://www.virtualbox.org/): Also free, and also not quite as easy to use as Parallels

-I will be using Parallels to demonstrate how to upload your MegaDetector results into Timelapse; **for this workshop, I recommend downloading the free trial of Parallels** and exploring alternative options if this is a tool you will be using in the future.
+I will be using Parallels to demonstrate how to upload your MegaDetector results into Timelapse; **for this workshop, I recommend downloading the free trial of [Parallels](https://www.parallels.com/products/desktop/welcome-trial/)** and exploring alternative options if this is a tool you will be using in the future.

+4. **Timelapse**: Download and install Timelapse according to the instructions on the [Timelapse website](https://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.Download2).

 ## 1. Camera trap data